 Hours

 CHEM 1501, 1502 General Chemistry I, II 8

-Electives in Chemistry (2000 level or above)
+12

-Total: 20
+, (Total: 20

 CHEMISTRY Courses

 1101 CHEMISTRY AND SOCIETY

 A study of chemical phenomena, the role of chemistry in our lives, and the impact of chemistry on modern society, to include nuclear chemistry, energy sources, acids and bases, organic chemistry, biochemistry, drugs, toxins, and pollutants.
 Lecture and laboratory.
 Same as CHEM 1102 except for laboratory; student may not receive credit for both courses.
 For non-science majors only.